ummjevel/Generative-AI-for-beginners-dotnet/README.md

 Contributions are welcome!
 Here's how you can help:

-- [Report issues](https://aka.ms/genainet/issues) or bugs in the repo.
+- [Report issues](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/issues/new) or bugs in the repo.

-- Improve existing code samples or add new ones, [creating a pull request](https://aka.ms/genainet/issues)
+- Improve existing code samples or add new ones, fork this repo and propose some changes!
 - Suggest additional lessons or enhancements.
-- Do you have suggestions or found spelling or code errors?, [create a pull request](https://aka.ms/genainet/issues)
+- Do you have suggestions or found spelling or code errors?, [create a pull request](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/compare)

 Check the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get involved.